canonical/wazuh-dashboard-operator/README.md

 ### Juju

-OpenSearch Dashboard is a Juju charm.
+Wazuh Dashboard is a Juju charm.
 This means that an existing Juju environment is necessary.

 Install and initialize the [LXD](https://canonical.com/lxd) lightweight container hypervisor and Juju from the [Snap Store](https://snapcraft.io/store):